pytorch/pytorch/docs/source/name_inference.rst

 collapsing them.
 When two tensors are matrix-multipled, the contracted dimensions disappear and do not show up in the output tensor.

-:func:`torch.mv`, func:`torch.dot` work in a similar way: name inference does not check input names and removes the dimensions that are involved in the dot product:
+:func:`torch.mv`, :func:`torch.dot` work in a similar way: name inference does not check input names and removes the dimensions that are involved in the dot product:

 ::